pizza-studio/PizzaHelperUnited/EndUserPublicDocs/FAQ/FAQ-EN.md

 The validity period of the URL you capture may only be one or two hours, so please use it as soon as possible.

 The URL & data you capture is of your personal privacy; please carefully consider whether to share it with others.

+#### Q: Why all of my local profiles are gone everytime I reboot my iOS device?
+They may come back after approximately 30 seconds, but it's still annoying.

+The Pizza Helper uses Group Containers to storage local profiles by default (with a mirrored copy saved in UserDefaults for Widgets).
+If you have encountered this issue, you can do the following steps:

+1. Go to "Local Profile Manager -> Menu (at the top-trailing of the UI)" to use the related menu option to export all of your local profiles as a backup file.
+After you finishes the Step 2, you will need to import your local profiles back using this backup file.
+2. In the same menu, you go to "Advanced Options" and switch the "Local Profile Storage Location" to "App Container" instead.
+The app will automatically quits after you toggling this option.
+3. Import the local profiles back to the app.
+The option is situated in the same menu mentioned in Step 1.

+This is a proven workaround for this issue.

 $ EOF.